ShyanJMC/BlackOS/README.md

 Is designed to be as minimal as possible, so expect to have a very base and minimal system.
 The reason of this is you can adapt your aplications for your requeriments.
 The Cross Toolchain were build with "crosstool-NG" using uclibc and the system was build using CLFS (Cross Linux From Scratch).

+As primary test device, I use Rasberry Pi 4.
+So if you need support for specific SOC, you must rebuild the kernel.

 ## Requeriments
 0. My repo linuxfromscratch-sources cloned into; /home/clfs/ and all tarballs uncompressed.
 1. crosstools-ng (you can find it in my linuxfromscratch-resources repo).